farrellja/URD/README.md

 - To get started, check out the Quick Start Tutorial: ([View](Analyses/QuickStart/URD-QuickStart-AxialMesoderm.md)) ([Download](Analyses/QuickStart/URD-QuickStart-AxialMesoderm.Rmd))

-- The full supplementary analysis from Farrell & Wang, *et al.* that describes the reconstruction of developmental trajectories during zebrafish embryogenesis (3.3-12 hours post-fertilization) is also [available](Analyses/SupplementaryAnalysis)
+- The full supplementary analysis from Farrell & Wang, *et al.* that describes the reconstruction of developmental trajectories during zebrafish embryogenesis (3.3-12 hours post-fertilization) is also [available](Analyses/SupplementaryAnalysis).

-- The full supplementary analysis from Siebert, Farrell, *et al.* that describes the reconstruction of developmental trajectories in adult Hydra is also [available](https://github.com/cejuliano/hydra_single_cell)
+- The full supplementary analysis from Siebert, Farrell, *et al.* that describes the reconstruction of developmental trajectories in adult Hydra is also [available](https://github.com/cejuliano/hydra_single_cell).

 ## Data

 - The processed URD object from zebrafish embryogenesis (3.3 - 12 hours post-fertilization) from Farrell & Wang, *et al.* can be downloaded from the [Broad Single-cell Portal](https://portals.broadinstitute.org/single_cell/data/public/single-cell-reconstruction-of-developmental-trajectories-during-zebrafish-embryogenesis?filename=URD_Zebrafish_Object.rds) (requires log-in).

-- The processed URD objects from adult Hydra from Siebert, Farrell, et al. can be downloaded from the [Broad Single-cell Portal](https://portals.broadinstitute.org/single_cell/study/SCP260/stem-cell-differentiation-trajectories-in-hydra-resolved-at-single-cell-resolution) (requires log-in) or from [Data Dryad](https://datadryad.org/resource/doi:10.5061/dryad.v5r6077).
+- The processed URD objects from adult Hydra from Siebert, Farrell, *et al.* can be downloaded from the [Broad Single-cell Portal](https://portals.broadinstitute.org/single_cell/study/SCP260/stem-cell-differentiation-trajectories-in-hydra-resolved-at-single-cell-resolution) (requires log-in) or from [Data Dryad](https://datadryad.org/resource/doi:10.5061/dryad.v5r6077).

 ## Version History